20 Gorgeous Greece Crafts for Kids

 - Greek philosophers like Socrates, Plato, and Aristotle are still studied today

 - Hippocrates is the father of modern medicine and the Hippocrates Oath is still recited by physicians today

-- Western literature is heavily inspired from Homer, who wrote the Iliad and the Odyssey
+- Western literature is heavily inspired by Homer, who wrote the Iliad and the Odyssey

 - The Greek language is the oldest language in the world that’s still in use

-There’s a lot more, but that would require an entire new post!
+There’s a lot more, but that would require an entirely new post!
 For now, let’s learn a little more about this amazing country with some fun and interesting Greece crafts for kids.

 20 Gorgeous Greece Crafts for Kids